atreyasha/spp-explainability/docs/develop.md

                 tractable

-            5.  add neuron subscript in captions and add some description as well
+            5.  add neuron subscript in captions and add some description as well -\> link to relevant figure for clarity

             6.  add meta-text for padding and linking

             7.  improve overall readability

-        3. Discussion
+        2. Discussion

             1.  look up definition of competitive performance and use it to answer in relation to \"mean performance metric\"

+            2.  mention the TauSTE layer can be seen with a new purpose -\> this might be something novel -\> be added to abstract and other areas as well

-            2.  expound on trade-off between performance and transparency by looking at differently sized models -\> and then also looking at other studies which used BERTesque models -\> link back to background concepts
+            3.  expound on trade-off between performance and transparency by looking at differently sized models -\> and then also looking at other studies which used BERTesque models -\> link back to background concepts

-            3.  discuss relationship between tau threshold and the softmax/binary distances
+            4.  discuss relationship between tau threshold and the softmax/binary distances

-            4.  use discussions section to bring about more nuanced points on results -\> perhaps related to inductive biases in the RE lookup layer
+            5.  use discussions section to bring about more nuanced points on results -\> perhaps related to inductive biases in the RE lookup layer

+            6.  talk about the explainability survey directly here

-            5.  provide examples of RE similarities and types
+            7.  provide examples of RE similarities and types

-            6.  add meta-text for padding and linking
+            8.  add meta-text for padding and linking

-            7.  improve overall readability
+            9.  improve overall readability

-        4. Further work
+        3. Further work

             1.  for the target audience of end-users -\> how can a user make use of the regex model